vasusharma7/cbd-lab-map-reduce/README.md

 # cbd-lab-map-reduce

+ - Demonstration of Map Reduce on Hadoop Cluster for Counting Words in a text file.
-The input files and results of map-reduce algorithm are stored in results folder.
+ - The input files and results of map-reduce algorithm are stored in results folder.